mkumm/mkumm_blog/content/about/index.md

 ### Software Development

 Code has been with me since an early age and I have never strayed too far away.
-I spend a lot of my time in functional languages and compilers.
+I am lucky that I get to develop software during work hours and then really go deep into compilers (or whatever else) during my non-work hours.

 ### Reading

 I love reading
 fiction, non-fiction, and technical books.
-I get all my news from The Economist.
+For current events, The Economist.

 ### Craft Beers

-I love trying different beers and I get especially excited with cask ales.
+I love tasting craft beers even if I my tolerance for drinking is going down.
+I am not above taking a long trip primarily to taste some new beers.

 ### Coffee

-I love brewing coffee and always seek out the best local roasters (there are some great ones in Krakow).
+I love brewing coffee (maybe even more than drinking it) and I always seek out the best local roasters (there are some great ones in Krakow).

 ### Polish Language